cumberland-terraform/network-lb/README.md

 ### Pull Request Checklist

-Ensure each item on the following checklist is complete before updating any tenant deployments with a new version of the ``mdt-eter-core-compute-eks`` module,
+Ensure each item on the following checklist is complete before updating any tenant deployments with a new version of the ``mdt-eter-core-compute-lb`` module,

 - [] Update Changelog
-- [] Open PR into `test` branch
+- [] Merge into `test` branch
 - [] Ensure tests are passing in Jenkins
 - [] Increment `git tag` version
-- [] Merge PR into `test`
 - [] Open PR from `test` into `master` branch
 - [] Get approval from lead
 - [] Merge into `master`